carpentries-lab/python-aos-lesson/setup.md

 >
 {: .callout}

-Depending on time and wifi constraints, your workshop instructor may also ask that you install the python packages introduced in the [first lesson](https://carpentrieslab.github.io/python-aos-lesson/01-conda/index.html) ahead of time.
+Your workshop instructor may also ask that you install the python packages introduced in the [first lesson](https://carpentrieslab.github.io/python-aos-lesson/01-conda/index.html) ahead of time.
 You can do this via the command line or by using the Anaconda Navigator: